-An increasing number of faculty members are bringing new technologies to their scholarship, or developing courses and assignments in which students create video or digital media projects.
-Lehigh's Center for Innovation in Teaching and Learning has many resources to support such projects, and we work closely with instructors, offering assignment design consultations, production expertise, instruction for students, course development assistance, advice on equipment and software needs, and help developing rubrics.
+An increasing number of faculty are bringing new technologies to their scholarship and teaching.
+Lehigh's Center for Innovation in Teaching and Learning (CITL) has many resources to support such projects.
+We work closely with instructors, offering assignment design consultations, production expertise, instruction for students, course development assistance, advice on equipment and software needs, and help developing rubrics.
 In addition to our regular semester collaborations, we provide intensive support in developing new ways for faculty to think about their research and its application to their courses.
 The Digital Scholarship Faculty Fellowship gives faculty an opportunity to devote time, energy, and funding for research and course development.

 The 2014-2015 Digital Scholarship Faculty Fellowship was awarded to William Bulman, Lehigh University Assistant Professor of History.

 Professor Bulman’s fellowship supported his work on a book project entitled “The Rise of the Majority in the British Atlantic World.”
 This project aims to explain why over the course of the seventeenth and eighteenth centuries representative assemblies in the West stopped making consensual decisions and opted for majority rule voting instead.
 Despite the fact that this development was a precondition for the emergence of both party politics and democracy, it has never been studied.
 The fellowship allowed Bulman to work with Library and Technology staff to create digital text databases for the records of a multitude of such assemblies in the British Empire, from the English House of Commons to the North American colonies.
-These activities launched Bulman's efforts to collect the core data for his project while making a number of legislative records easily accessible to the public for the first time.
+These activities launched Bulman's efforts to collect the core data for his project.
+This project is still in progress and will be made available when complete.